theiterators/pekko-http-quickstart-java.g8/src/main/g8/README.md

 Sources in the sample:

-* `QuickstartApp.scala` -- contains the main method which bootstraps the application
+* `QuickstartApp.java` -- contains the main method which bootstraps the application
-* `UserRoutes.scala` -- Pekko HTTP `routes` defining exposed endpoints
+* `UserRoutes.java` -- Pekko HTTP `routes` defining exposed endpoints
-* `UserRegistry.scala` -- the actor which handles the registration requests
+* `UserRegistry.java` -- the actor which handles the registration requests

 ## Running